akeneo/pim-helpcenter/content/updates/productivity/3-A-more-helpful-process-tracker.md

 Quickly find a launched job thanks to the new `User` filter that we introduce in the process tracker grid.
 It allows you to easily find either your own jobs or those started by one of your colleagues.
 Neat!

-On a side note, you will also notice that you can sort the process tracker grid jobs by users.
+Additionally, you are also able to sort the process tracker grid jobs by users.